 - Click the

 - Assign a name to the run and choose the Kubeflow Pipelines runtime configuration.

 - After the pipeline run was started open the Kubeflow Pipelines link to monitor the execution progress in the Kubeflow Pipelines UI.

-- After the pipeline was executed use the cloud storage link to access the outputs that notebooks or Python scripts have produced.
+- After the pipeline was executed use the cloud storage link to access the outputs that notebooks, Python or R scripts have produced.

 Refer to the Kubeflow Pipelines tutorial for details.

 To run a pipeline on your local environment: